WEDNESDAY'S SCRIPT TIP:

 BLOOD about the ghost of massacred Indians who get their revenge, but despite a

-great cast and a really spooky first act, THE MISSING is a mis-fire...
+great cast and a really spooky first act, THE MISSING was a mis-fire...

 Why didn't it connect with the audience in the theaters?
 I suspect because the characters did really